 Sentinel-3 is a low Earth-orbit moderate size satellite compatible with small launchers including VEGA and ROCKOT.
 The main objective of the mission is to measure sea surface topography, sea and land surface temperature, and ocean and land surface color with high accuracy and reliability to support ocean forecasting systems, environmental monitoring and climate monitoring.
 The Ocean and Land Colour Instrument (OLCI) provides a set of 21 bands ranging from the visible to the near infrared light (400 nm < λ< 1020 nm).
 The Sea and Land Surface Temperature Instrument (SLSTR) provides a set of 11 bands ranging from visible-near infrared to thermal infrared light (554.27 nm < λ< 10854 nm) The Sentinel-3 has less than 2 days revisit time and provides imagery in 300 m spatial resolution for OLCI and 500-1000 m resolution for SLSTR.
 Its data is available since May 2016.
 Sentinel-3 OLCI instrument ensures continuity of the ENVISAT MERIS.

 Sentinel-5P provides atmospheric measurements, relating to air quality, climate forcing, ozone and UV radiation.
 Its data is used for monitoring the concentrations of carbon monoxide (CO), nitrogen dioxide (NO2) and ozone (O3) in the air as well as UV aerosol index (AER_AI) and different geophysical parameters of clouds (CLOUD).
 EO Browser serves level-2 geophysical products.
 The TROPOspheric Monitoring Instrument (TROPOMI) on board of the satellite operates in the ultraviolet to shortwave infrared range with 7 different spectral bands: UV-1 (270-300nm), UV-2 (300-370nm), VIS (370-500nm), NIR-1 (685-710nm), NIR-2 (755-773nm), SWIR-1 (1590-1675nm) and SWIR-3 (2305-2385nm).
 Its spatial resolution is below 8km for wavelengths above 300nm and below 50km for wavelength below 300nm.
 Data is available since April 2018 with one day revisit time.
 It covers latitudes from > 7° to < -7°, with better than 95 % coverage for latitudes in the interval [-7°, 7°].).
-Visit our documentation to read more about S5P and the available data products.
+Read our blog post on measuring Air Pollution from space to learn more about the usefulness of Sentinel-5P and visit our documentation to read more about S5P and the available data products.

 The Landsat program is the longest running enterprise for acquisition of Earth's satellite imagery, running from 1972.
 The most recent, Landsat 8, was launched on February 11, 2013.
 The images provide a unique resource for global change research and applications in agriculture, cartography, geology, forestry, regional planning, surveillance and education.
 Landsat 8 data has eight spectral bands with spatial resolutions of 30 m - exceptions are thermal band with resolution of 120 m and panchromatic band with 15 m.
 The revisit time of each, Landsat 7 and Landsat 8, is 16 days, with the two spacecrafts offset so that either one or the other revisits the same spot every 8 days.
 There are different sensors on board of each satellite; Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) on board of Landsat 8, Enhanced Thematic Mapper Plus (ETM+) on board of Landsat 7 and Thematic Mapper (TM) on board of Landsat 5.
 Data is available for Europe and North Africa since 1984 (Landsat 5, 7 and 8), with a global archive available since February 2013 (Landsat 8 - USGS).
 See our documentation on Landsat 8 here.